Skip to content

 Import Rules

-• deployed contracts, for example import currency
+Allowed imports are deployed contracts, for example import currency.

 Practical Guidance